muratk3n/thirdwave/en/2021/03/private-government.md

 an economy to its knees in an era in which banking was primitive and much of the economy was not monetized....

-One issue, however, continued to bother Paine near the end of his
-life: widespread poverty...

 The Industrial Revolution shattered the egalitarian ideal of universal self-government in the realm of production.
 Economies of scale overwhelmed the economy of small proprietors, replacing them with